 An hour-long hookah “session” involves roughly 200 puffs, according to the , and one such session delivers 90,000 milliliters of smoke.
 Compare that to the average cigarette, which lasts about 20 puffs and delivers up to 600 milliliters of smoke.

 It isn’t clear just how much hookah smoking you’d have to do to be at the same risk level as a cigarette smoker, largely because there are so many variables — for example, the number of cigarettes a smoker lights up every day varies widely, and toxin exposure depends on inhalation depth.

 But it isn’t a stretch to suggest that occasional hookah smoking could lead to cigarette smoking, as cigarettes are more convenient, more easily accessible, and relatively cheaper.
-A study involving 1,671 Arab-American teenagers in the Midwest found that smoking hookah during early teen years was a strong predictor for future cigarette use.
+A study involving 1,671 Arab-American teenagers in the Midwest smoking hookah during early teen years was a strong predictor for future cigarette use.

 Long-Term Risks of Smoking

 Whether you’re smoking a cigarette or a hookah, the risks are similar.
 The water of a hookah pipe does not filter the toxins out.
 Like cigarette smoking, over time, you could be putting yourself at a greater risk of: